 The work draws from a body of research that recognizes the vital importance of these skills to children’s positive outcomes.
 Social and emotional development in early childhood lays the foundation for children’s development throughout life.
 Helping young children build the skills today to develop positive relationships, feel confident in themselves, identify and manage their emotions, and stand up for what is right, will help them to succeed in school and transform them into the leaders and change-makers of tomorrow (C. C. Raver, 2002).

 Below, learn more about the themes Big Heart World will explore so you know what to expect.

 We’ve all been through a lot in the last year.
 Take a deep breath.
 Let’s build up ourselves; let’s build up our kids.
 Let’s build big hearts.

 How wonderful would it be if everyone lived in a Big Heart World?

 What does it mean to have a big heart?
 That’s a BIG question!
-Big Heart World will roll out content each month, which will empower you to teach your children about “me” (identity & belonging, feelings, and similarities & differences), then about “others” (friendship, empathy, and problem solving), and about “us” (helping, standing up, and citizenship).
-Here’s what to expect:
+Big Heart World empowers parents, caregivers, and educators to teach children about “me” (identity & belonging, feelings, and similarities & differences), “others” (friendship, empathy, and problem solving), and “us” (helping, standing up, and citizenship).

 Interacting with others and treating them with kindness helps us form strong relationships.